wepay/wepay-ios/README.md

 ### Notes

 To help us prevent fraud, WePay IOS SDK automatically sends the user's IP and [Advertiser Identifier](https://developer.apple.com/library/IOs/documentation/AdSupport/Reference/ASIdentifierManager_Ref/ASIdentifierManager.html "Advertiser Identifier") when they make a payment.
-If you want to disable the collection of these two pieces of information, you can use the functions below instead when setting your application cliend Id:
+If you want to disable the collection of these two pieces of information, you can use the functions below instead when setting your application client Id:

 Testing:
 ```objectivec